---

-• Nexter Blocks includes a Taxonomy Listing block that allows users to display post categories in a masonry layout.
+- Nexter Blocks Taxonomy Listing block shows post categories in a masonry layout on a WordPress page.

 Are you looking to create a category masonry layout in WordPress?
 Using a masonry layout is an effective and appealing way to display taxonomy listing.